-Vettel wins Bahrain GP, Raikkonen’s car hits mechanic
+Vettel wins Bahrain, Raikkonen’s car breaks mechanic’s leg

 As the sun set, drivers prepared on the grid for their showdown under floodlights.

 Vettel started on the front row with Raikkonen, and Bottas started third.
-Hamilton was ninth on the grid after incurring a five-place grid penalty for an unauthorized gearbox change.
+Hamilton was low down after incurring a five-place grid penalty for an unauthorized gearbox change.

-A frantic start saw Vettel hold the lead but Raikkonen got passed on the first corner by Bottas.
+Raikkonen got passed on the first corner by Bottas, but Vettel held his ground.

-Red Bull’s nightmare scenario made things easier for Hamilton, who no longer had two of the best drivers on the grid to contend with.
-But it was immensely frustrating for Verstappen.
+Verstappen had a more frustrating race.
 The Dutch driver had done brilliantly to jump from 15th on the grid, and fought with Hamilton on the inside heading into turn one.
 But he sustained too much damage after puncturing his left rear tire.

-Moments later, there were heads on hands in the Red Bull garage as Ricciardo’s race was ended.
+Moments later, there were heads on hands in the Red Bull garage as Ricciardo’s race came to an end.
 He pulled over on the side of the track because of an electrical failure, prompting the safety car to come out.
 With the VSC on track, Verstappen managed to crawl back into the pits.
 He resumed the race but abandoned shortly after.

 “A very disappointing weekend,” Verstappen said.
 “Feeling sorry for all the fans that support me.
 Better luck next time in China.”

-With Verstappen out, Hamilton expertly jumped up three places, passing Sebastian Ocon (Force India), Fernando Alonso (McLaren) and Nico Hulkenberg (Renault).

-By lap eight of 57, Hamilton was up to fourth and homing in on a podium place.
+Hamilton expertly jumped up three places, passing Sebastian Ocon (Force India), Fernando Alonso (McLaren) and Nico Hulkenberg (Renault).
+By lap eight of 57, Hamilton was up to fourth and homing in on a 119th career podium.

 “I started ninth so third is not bad at all,” Hamilton said.
 “It’s damage limitation.”